swhitty/FlyingFox/README.md

 await server.listeningAddress
 ```

 > Note: iOS will hangup the listening socket when an app is suspended in the background.
-Once the app returns to the foreground, `HTTPServer.start()` detects this, throwing `SocketError.disconnected`.
+Once the app returns to the foreground, `HTTPServer.run()` detects this, throwing `SocketError.disconnected`.
 The server must then be started once more.

 ## Handlers